hncpr1992/JobParser/README.md

 python web_spider.py n
 ```
 n is the number of search pages you want to scrap, for example, if n = 10, you will collect information of
-10*10 = 100 jobs
+10*10 = 100 jobs.
 Then, we get the job information data frame and could conduct analysis on it.

 ## R shiny visualization
 After get the data, I also built a small R shiny app.
 The app is simple but is interesting because I can use it to